A Bernese Mountain Dog mix can have a wide range of variations. The one for-sure characteristic is that they will have one Berner parent!

 Is A Bernese Mountain Dog Mix Right For Me?

-Well, if you’re looking for a family-oriented dog who loves to play and will be loyal to the end, a Bernese Mountain dog mix could be the way to go.
+If you’re looking for a family-oriented dog who loves to play and will be loyal to the end, a Bernese Mountain Dog mix could be the way to go.

-However, you will need a large property with plenty of outside space to comfortably accommodate your Bernese Mountain dog mix, as these dogs all tend to be on the big side.
+However, you will need a large property with plenty of outside space to comfortably accommodate your Berner mix, as these dogs all tend to be on the big side.

 If you do, we’d love to know more about him or her!
 Why not tell us your furry friend’s story in the comments section below?